Sustainability Report 2024

 Protecting and Supporting Biodiversity

 The “A” in SWAG stands for “Action”!
-So please see the below actions that are taken by SWAG to protect and support biodiversity.
+Below are actions taken by SWAG to protect and support biodiversity.

 1. Action to patrol wildlife corridors to deter poaching activities